-This course builds on students' understanding of rhetoric and argument, but delves into literary tradition to provide a framework for the major concerns of literature from the Classical era through the medieval period, the Enlightenment, and the modern world.
-The course uses The Odyssey as a foundational text and then examines how contemporary and subsequent texts address what makes life good.
-Writing instruction emphasizes comparison of arguments of multiple texts as a path to evaluation.
-The class reads The Apology, Oedipus the King, Sir Gawain and the Green Knight, The Merchant of Venice, Things Fall Apart, and Life of Pi, as well as excerpts from other works that are significant in the development of Western thought.
+This course builds on students' understanding of rhetoric and argument, but delves into literary tradition to provide a trajectory for the major concerns of literature from the Classical era, through the medieval period, the Enlightenment, and the modern world.
+The course uses The Odyssey as a foundational text and then examines how contemporary and subsequent texts address the ethical claims of the classical mode.
+The students will learn to evaluate and compare arguments of multiple texts as they read The Apology, Oedipus the King, Sir Gawain and the Green Knight, The Merchant of Venice, and Things Fall Apart, as well as selected poetry and short stories that are significant in the development of Western thought.

-Course: 345H, 346H Honors English 10: Survey in Western Literature Grade 10
+Course: 345H, 346H Honors English 10: Themes in World Literature Grade 10

 This sophomore honors course is for advanced students with a strong foundation in literary analysis, writing, and grammar.
-This course examines recurrent themes in works ranging from ancient and classical- to contemporary literature.
+This course examines recurrent themes in works ranging from ancient and classical to contemporary literature.
 A highlight of inquiry is the study of ethics--what makes life good--and how the worldview of authors impacts the text.
-Students study novels, short stories, and poetry from around the world, including Oedipus the King, Life of Pi, and Things Fall Apart.
-Students' work is supplemented by weekly writing assignments, independent reading, and vocabulary studies.
-In addition, this course helps students improve the clarity, directness, and precision of their writing.
+While Honors 10 studies many of the same texts as English 10, this course includes more reading, more student-led discussion, and more frequent writing assignments.
+Students study novels, short stories, nonfiction and poetry from around the world, including Oedipus the King, Life of Pi, and Things Fall Apart.